pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

     2. Configure `dataSource.adhoc.pvcName` in the `values.yaml` file to the name of the PVC created when using remote mode.

-    3. Configure `dataSource.adhoc.backupName` in `values.yaml` to the name corresponding to the original backup data.
+    3. Configure `dataSource.adhoc.backupName` in the `values.yaml` file to the name corresponding to the original backup data.
 For example,  `backup-2020-12-17T10:12:51Z` (exclude the `.tgz` suffix of the compressed file name on the network storage).

 ### Deploy